 Bachelor of Architecture, Cornell University

-Master of Architecture, University of Illinois at Chicago
+Master of Architecture, University of Minnesota

 The Passive House graphic logo and CPHC® are certification marks of Passive House Institute US (PHIUS).
 Used under license.